 Kirli Saunders’ powerful poetic verse is wonderfully imagined and enhanced by Dub Leffler’s beautiful black-and-white illustrations.

 Written ‘for those who plant trees’, Bindi won the inaugural WA Premier's Book Award and inaugural Daisy Utemorrah Award for an unpublished manuscript of junior or young adult fiction.
 Open to all Aboriginal and Torres Strait Islander people currently living in Australia, the Daisy Utemorrah Award includes a prize of $15,000 and a publishing contract with First Nations publisher Magabala Books.

 About the Author

 Kirli Saunders is a proud Gunai Woman and award-winning international writer of poetry, plays and picture books.
 She is a teacher, cultural consultant and artist.
 In 2020, Kirli was named the NSW Aboriginal Woman of the Year.
+Kirli created Poetry in First Languages, delivered by Red Room Poetry.
 Her debut picture book The Incredible Freedom Machines was shortlisted for the Prime Minister’s Literary Awards and CBCA notables.
 Her poetry collection, Kindred was shortlisted for the ABIA 2020 Book Awards.
 She is an esteemed judge for the 2020 Prime Minister’s Literary Awards, QPF Val Vallis Award and Blake Poetry Prize.
+About the Moderator

 Ellen van Neerven is an Aboriginal Australian writer and poet.
 Their first book, Heat and Light, won the 2013 Queensland Literary Awards' David Unaipon Award for unpublished Indigenous writers, the 2016 NSW Premier's Literary Award's Indigenous Writers Prize and was shortlisted for the Stella Prize in 2015